-The early eighties were likely the single most challenging time for car manufacturers ever.
-In 1980, average oil prices hit their all-time record high of $99 (adjusted) per barrel (will 2011 finally top that?).
+(First Posted October 26, 2013) The early eighties were likely the single most challenging time for car manufacturers ever.
+In 1980, average oil prices hit a record high of $99 (adjusted) per barrel.
 Even scarier were the (predictable) predictions that oil was headed to $150, $200, even $500 per barrel.
 Vehicles were generally much less efficient than today.
 CAFE requirements were tightening.
 What’s a manufacturer of The Ultimate Driving Machine to do?
 Make a Decidedly Modest Driving machine; what else.

 In retrospect, the BMW 528e is almost incomprehensible: 121 hp from the legendary M20 six cylinder engine, in a 2.7 liter version at that.
 That’s almost diesel territory, for back then.
 Well, BMW didn’t have a diesel (yet) when the new E28 5 Series was being readied for its 1982 introduction.
 So why not build a gasoline powered diesel, sort of?

-In Europe where BMW offered a 1.8 L four, but BMW felt that a four was out of the question for the US.
+In Europe BMW offered a 1.8 L four in the 5 Series, but BMW felt that a four was out of the question for the US.
 Automatics, AC, and stop-light grunt were all part of that reality.
 So BMW developed a rather unusual solution, specifically targeted at the US.
-Although the eta engine was nominally available in Europe too, it was decidedly uncommon there.
+Although a version of the eta engine was nominally available in Europe too (as the 525e), it was not all that common there.

 The eta (Greek for “e” as in efficiency) engine was designed to minimize pumping losses as a result of high manifold vacuum, intrinsic to throttled gasoline engines, especially higher performance ones (Valvetronic and other high tech solutions have substantially mitigated that now).
 So the eta engine was designed to be rather a lot like the typical lazy American V8 engine of the times: it developed that 121 hp at a very un-BMW like 4,250 rpm, almost exactly the same rpm that diesels develop their maximum power.